mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 * Who can access the application and how is that access controlled?
-* What security do we need to add to ensure that our users' information is safe and private?
+* What security do we need to add to ensure that our users’ information is safe and private?

 Django has answers for all these things and way more.
 The Django philosophy is to include all the required pieces to make a full web application for the internet.
-This "batteries-included" philosophy is what makes Django so powerful.
+This “batteries-included” philosophy is what makes Django so powerful.
 The same philosophy can also make Django seem overwhelming.
 {{< web >}}
 My goal in this series is to introduce piece after piece